Mental Health Bill resources

 The Bill and supporting materials

-The current version of the Bill (after Report stage in the House of Lords) can be found here, and the Explanatory Notes here.
+The current version of the Bill can be found here, and the Explanatory Notes here.
 The Bill is very difficult to read in isolation, as it is a Bill amending the Mental Health Act 1983.
 Helpfully, the DHSC have now produced a version of the Act as it would look as if amended by the Bill as it stands after Report stage in the House of Lords.
 I have also done a walkthrough of the MHA 1983 as if it would look if amended by the Bill as introduced (nb, this was recorded prior to Committee stage in the House of Lords – some changes have been made subsequently as very helpfully summarised by Tim Spencer-Lane here).
+I will re-record an updated walkthrough as soon as time allows.

 The Impact Assessment for the Bill can be found here, and a Human Rights Memorandum here.
 An Easy Read version can be found here.